On the statistical theory of self-gravitating collisionless dark matter flow: Fundamental kinematic relations

 However, this picture is completely different for dark matter flow (SG-CFD).
 Due to the collisionless nature, the longitudinal velocities $u_{L}^{} $ and $u_{L}^{'} $ are not fully correlated on small scale ($r\to 0$).
 The maximum correlation coefficient between $u_{L}$ and $u_{L}^{'}$ is $\rho _{L} \left(r=0\right)=0.5$ that can be estimated as follows:

-Based on the halo description of self-gravitating system, any pair of particles with small separation $r\to 0$ should come from the same halo, while different pairs can be from different halos of different size.
-The particle velocity dispersion in halos can be decomposed into \citep[see][Eq.(17)]{Xu:2021-Inverse-and-direct-cascade-of-},
+Based on the halo description of self-gravitating system, any pair of particles with small separation $r\to 0$ should come from the same halo, while different pairs can be from different haloes of different size.
+The particle velocity dispersion in haloes can be decomposed into,